top of page

 ABOUT EMILIA

-Emilia Diamant is a teen educator, social worker, reluctant organizer, Beyhive member, and hardcore Bostonian.
-She has taught for 15 years across the country (and the world) on power and justice, whiteness, pop culture, feminism, and the arts.
-She graduated from New York University with a degree in Informal Urban Education and has a Master’s in Social Work from UNC-Chapel Hill.
+Hi!
+I’m Emilia Diamant—a teen educator, social worker, reluctant organizer, proud Bostonian, dog mom and Beyhive member.
+For almost 20 years, I’ve taught on power and justice, whiteness, pop culture, feminism, and the arts across the U.S. and abroad.
+I earned a degree in Informal Urban Education from NYU and a Master’s in Social Work from UNC-Chapel Hill.

-Emilia does her work from Boston, on the sovereign land of the Pawtucket and Massachusett people.
-She is a student of critical race theory, emergent strategy, and seeks to always follow the leadership of Black, Indigenous, Latinx, and leaders of Color.
-Emilia is a white woman with Iranian and Ashkenazi Jewish heritage, the descendant of Holocaust survivors, and bad-ass political resisters.
+Based in Boston on the sovereign land of the Pawtucket and Massachusett people, I’m a student of critical race theory and emergent strategy, striving to follow the leadership of Black, Indigenous, Latinx, and leaders of color.
+I’m a white woman of Iranian and Ashkenazi Jewish descent, and my family includes Holocaust survivors and fierce political resisters.

 BACKGROUND